 A new comprehensive feeding livestock website with tools, resources and calculators you’ll need during drought and other times when pasture is limited can be found at feedinglivestock.vic.gov.au

 Agriculture Victoria has published two videos of Gippsland farmers speaking about the drought conditions and assistance measures.

-Our thanks go to the members of the East Gippsland Drought Reference Group that was formed in response to the prolonged drought across East Gippsland.
-The group provided strategic advice, guidance, advocacy and actions to support the drought-impacted communities in the shire, and maximised support and funding opportunities across all tiers of government.
+The group provided strategic advice, guidance, advocacy and actions to support drought-impacted communities in the shire, and maximised support and funding opportunities from all tiers of government.

-The new East Gippsland Agriculture Sector Advisory Committee has a broader focus on matters of significance to the agriculture sector and will provide advice, guidance and recommendations to East Gippsland Shire Council on matters that affect the agriculture sector in East Gippsland and its communities.
+In 2020, a new committee, the Agriculture Sector Advisory Committee, was formed with a broader focus on matters of significance to the agriculture sector.
+It provides advice, guidance and recommendations to Council on matters that affect the agriculture sector in East Gippsland and its communities.

-The committee comprises 16 members, of which 11 are representatives of families, businesses, companies, and single practitioners actively engaged in agriculture, along with a representative from Agriculture Victoria, East Gippsland Catchment Management Authority and Food & Fibre Gippsland.
-Two councillors, with one being the Mayor, complete the committee.
+The committee comprises 16 members, of which 11 are representatives of families, businesses, companies, and single practitioners actively engaged in agriculture, along with a representative from Agriculture Victoria, East Gippsland Catchment Management Authority and Food & Fibre Gippsland and two Councillors.